The Maintenance Jobs That Slip Through the Cracks

 Villa garage doors and automatic gates have motors, springs, chains, rollers, and safety sensors that need periodic attention.
 Sand gets into tracks and bearings, lubricant dries out in the heat, and sensor alignment shifts over time.

 Most owners ignore the garage door until it jams shut on a workday morning or jams open overnight - both of which have security implications.
-A gate that doesn't close properly invites opportunistic theft and compromises the perimeter security that gates exist to provide.
+A gate that doesn't close properly invites opportunistic theft and compromises the perimeter security that gates exist to give.

 What to do: Service garage door and gate mechanisms annually.
 This includes lubricating tracks and bearings, checking spring tension, cleaning and aligning safety sensors, inspecting chain or belt condition, and testing the manual release (critical during power cuts).
 Service cost: AED 200-500 per mechanism.
 Emergency gate repair after a motor burns out: AED 1,500-3,000.

-5. Irrigation System Flush and Valve Check
+5. Irrigation System Flush and Valve cheque

 Garden irrigation systems in Dubai run hard - daily cycles for much of the year.
 Drip emitters clog with mineral deposits from Dubai's hard water.
 Solenoid valves stick.
 Timer settings drift after power interruptions.
 And every leak in the system, no matter how small, wastes water you're paying DEWA for.